carlosrodlop/cbci.jenkins-lib/docs/CBCI-Admin.md

 ### Jenkins CI: Configuration

+* Configuration as Code: Explore [JCasc](https://github.com/jenkinsci/configuration-as-code-plugin), and pay special attention to the [Handling secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc) and the [Exporting configuration tool](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/configExport.md) sections.
-* Jenkins comes with a series of bundle plugins (required) but its capabilities can be extended via [Manage Plugins](https://www.jenkins.io/doc/book/managing/plugins/).
+* Plugins Management: Jenkins comes with a series of bundle plugins (required) but its capabilities can be extended via [Manage Plugins](https://www.jenkins.io/doc/book/managing/plugins/).
 There are more than 1800+ community-contributed plugins (see [Jenkins Plugins Index](https://plugins.jenkins.io/)).
   * ⚠️ Note that [Advanced installation](https://www.jenkins.io/doc/book/managing/plugins/#advanced-installation) does manage transitive dependencies requirements.
-* Explore configure as code using [JCasc](https://github.com/jenkinsci/configuration-as-code-plugin), and pay special attention to the [Handling secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc) and the [Exporting configuration tool](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/configExport.md) sections.
+  * Air-gapped environments: The [plugin manager tools](https://github.com/jenkinsci/plugin-installation-manager-tool) downloads plugins and their dependencies into a folder so that they can be easily imported into an instance of Jenkins.
 * Prepare the instance to onboard developers:
   * 🔑 Add [Credentials](https://www.jenkins.io/doc/book/using/using-credentials/) to the Jenkins Internal Store to connect to your third-party systems (Security Realm, SCM, Artifactory Registry).
 Check out that you [understand different scopes](https://github.com/jenkinsci/credentials-plugin/blob/master/docs/user.adoc#credentials-scopes).
   * 🔒 Define Jenkins [Access Control](https://www.jenkins.io/doc/book/security/managing-security/#access-control).
 Among the different options, the most common setup would be: